Ancient time reckoning and

 ages given for Adam, and the Antediluvian Patriarchs following,

 include both primary and secondary age levels.
-Time measured
+Time measured from

-extensive calendar.
-Secondary ages comprise the time measured
+Secondary ages comprise the time measured from birth of the next

-from birth of the next son until the death of the father.
+son until the death of the father.
+Secondary ages involve overall

-Secondary ages involve overall cycles that relate to a
+cycles that relate to a distinctive intercalary time.
+Halving and

-the main style of recording ancient lunar/solar calendars.
+doubling of time was the main style of recording ancient

-calendars.
-Early religious philosophies and calendar use are
+formative lunar calendars.
+Early religious philosophies and

-documented with a parallel theme in the
+calendar use are documented with a parallel theme in the

 Book of Genesis.